 The most common security threat is credit card fraud. hackers will steal credit card information from a website’s database or server, use it or sell it to the highest bidder.
 This could do a lot of damage to your brand’s reputation and your customers’ financial well-being.

 DDoS attacks (also known as distributed denial-of-service attacks) are commonplace all over the world.
-The hacker’s primary goal is to make a network or server unavailable to potential users.
+The hacker’s primary goal is to make a network or server unavailable to potential users, or to slow down websites (improving website speed is a cornerstone of modern SEO and usability work).
 Hackers who use this as a means to take down a website are looking for notoriety and fame while enjoying the fact that they’ve created a significant amount of issues for the owner of the website.

 How to Secure Your Website and Information Against These Threats